harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 This option must be selected (`true`) to enable Test Intelligence.

-If this option is not selected (`false`), Test Intelligence is disabled and all tests run on every build.
+If this option is not selected (`false`), TI is disabled and all tests run on every build.

 ### Packages